Personal Insight Questions

 New Double Major: Management, Entrepreneurship, & Technology

-In just four years, you can earn two Bachelor of Science degrees in a program that combines the best of the top-ranked College of Engineering and Haas School of Business.
-You’ll choose between two tracks: Electrical Engineering & Computer Sciences (EECS) + Business or Industrial Engineering & Operations Research (IEOR) + Business.
+In just four years, you can earn two BS degrees in a program that combines the best of the top-ranked College of Engineering and Haas School of Business.
+You’ll choose between two tracks: Electrical Engineering & Computer Sciences (EECS) + Business, Industrial Engineering & Operations Research (IEOR) + Business, or the newest program Mechanical Engineering + Business.
 Visit met.berkeley.edu for more information.

 If you're a California community college student with an intended major, there is a simple way to keep your options open as you prepare for your major and decide which UC campus best fits you.
 Follow one of UC's new Transfer Pathways, a single set of courses that prepares you for your major on any of the UC undergraduate campuses.